tahmid-chowdhury/SOFE4630U-MS1/README.md

 8. Choose **JSON** as the key type.
 Finally click **CREATE** button to create and download the key to your machine.

-## 3. Create a Producer Using a Python Script
+## 3. Create a Producer (Publisher) Using a Python Script

+In this section, a publisher will be created using a Python script to publish messages through the pre-created topic.
+This code should run on your local machine but you can run it on the cloud console which is not preferable.

 1. Download the files from folder, **v1**, from the GitHub repository to a certain folder in your computer.
 2. Copy JSON file containing the key of the serive account obtained in the previous section to the same folder.